A Guide to Working in the EU If You're a UK National

 Working in Ireland

 The UK and Irish Governments committed to maintaining the Common Travel Area (CTA).
-This means British and Irish citizens can move freely and reside in either state and enjoy associated rights and privileges, including the right to work, study and access to health services.
+This means British and Irish citizens can move freely, reside in either state, and enjoy associated rights and privileges, including the right to work, study, and access health services.

 If you’ve travelled to Europe in the past, you may be aware of the EHIC, or European Health Insurance Card.
-If you already have an EHIC, it’s still valid up to the date of expiry.
-You can find this information on your card.
+If you already have an EHIC, it’s still valid up to the date of expiry and you can find this information on your card.

-The EHIC is being replaced by the Global Health Insurance Card (GHIC), which is identical in all but name.
+If your EHIC card has expired or you don't have one, it has now been replaced by the Global Health Insurance Card (GHIC), which is identical in all but name.
 The GHIC provides the holder with healthcare in the EU at the local rate.
 For example, if the country you’re in has free healthcare, any treatments you need will be free.

 Remember that the GHIC isn’t an alternative to travel or public liability insurance, which would need to be covered separately.